 - See a podiatrist.

 If you are still having heel or arch pain after 3 weeks of trying these at-home treatments, see a podiatrist.
-You likely have a chronic inflammation of the plantar fascia and need a custom-fitted orthotic for plantar fasciitis.
+You likely have a chronic inflammation of the plantar fascia and may need a custom-fitted orthotic for plantar fasciitis.
 A podiatrist can fit you with a custom orthotic to reduce load and get you on the road to recovery.

 The quicker you are to treat your heel pain, the less likely you are to experience plantar fasciitis – an inflammation of the plantar fascia that runs over your heel.